slamora/brackets-wiki/Contributing-to-Brackets.md

 Those two commands will grab and merge any changes from the main Brackets repository for your current branch.

 If there have been CodeMirror changes you will also want to bring those in.
-You can do that by re-running the git submodule command.
+You can do that by re-running the git submodule command from within the brackets folder.

 ```
-git submodule update --init --recursive
+git submodule update
 ```

+If new submodules are added to Brackets, you'll need to run `git submodule update --init` to get them as well.

 ## Contributing Code ##